 - Talk to investors and board members.

 Another thing to keep in mind: The H-1B visa allows a maximum stay in the U.S. of six years, and that maximum does not reset by virtue of an H-1B transfer alone.
-With your immigration attorney, make sure you’re on track for starting the green card process to extend your H-1B beyond six years, especially if you were born in India or China.
+With your immigration attorney, make sure you’re on track to start the green card process to extend your H-1B beyond six years, especially if you were born in India or China.
 Your startup’s ability to sponsor you for a green card depends on how much equity you would hold, so you should check your eligibility for the EB-1A extraordinary ability and EB-2 NIW (National Interest Waiver) green cards, which do not require PERM.

 Instead of the H-1B, I often recommend that qualifying early-stage startups invest their limited time, energy, and funds into applying for an O-1A extraordinary ability visa for their founders if they meet the standards for extraordinary ability.
-While startups must still demonstrate that it has an employer-employee relationship with their founder for an O-1A, this option does not have a wage requirement nor limits on how much equity in the startup a co-founder can hold like the H-1B.
+While startups must still demonstrate that it has an employer-employee relationship with their founder for an O-1A, this option does not have a wage requirement nor limits on how much equity in the startup a co-founder can hold, like the H-1B.

 You may have to invest time and energy into building up your qualifications for the O-1A.
 You must meet at least three of the following criteria to qualify, but for a strong case, I usually recommend meeting at least four: